Abandoned & Little-Known Airfields:

 Lee County Airport was still depicted on the August 1954 Mobile Sectional Chart (courtesy of Chris Kennedy).

-The Aerodromes table described the field as having two runways, with the longest being a 4,500' "Dust pallative" strip (?),
+The Aerodromes table described the field as having 2 runways, with the longest being a 4,500' "Dust palliative" strip (?),

 but the remarks said, "Closed, hazardous."

-and no airfield at all was depicted at this location on the 1964 Mobile Sectional Chart (courtesy of John Voss).
+nor depicted on the 1964 Mobile Sectional Chart (courtesy of John Voss) or the 1974 USGS topo map.

 The site of West Leesburg Aux #3 is located southeast of the intersection of Route 32 & James Pond Road.